Archtec-io/xdecor-libre/CHESS_README.md

 #### Other symbols

 Other symbols are not used.
 So there are no special symbols for check and checkmate and no comments for moves considered good or bad.

+## Notworthy differences from The FIDE Laws of Chess (2023)

+X-Decor-libre tries to be as faithful to the FIDE Laws of Chess of 2023 as much as possible, but there are a few differences, mostly for technical reasons:

+* Players cannot agree to draw (Articles 5.2.3 and 9.1.1)
+* Only a few select obvious dead positions (like King vs King) lead to an instant draw (Article 5.2.2)
+* Resigning always leads to an instant loss, even if the opponent cannot give checkmate under any series of legal moves (Article 5.1.2)
+* Pieces are never considered “touched”, Article 4 does not apply
+* There is no direct time limit, but the chessboard will unlock if nobody made a move in 5 minutes.
+This allows everyone to reset or dig the chessboard, which aborts the game without a result.
+* The chess notation is a more verbose and readable variant of algebraic notation, but it isn’t identical to the notation defined in Appendix C